tj/eson/Readme.md

 ```

  With Extended JSON you can define plugin functions, or use ones
- bundled with ejson to transform the input, allowing for more
+ bundled with eson to transform the input, allowing for more
  declarative configurations as shown here:

 ```js